Greater safety and reliability through online monitoring and control

 - Safety operation thanks to an early intervention

-- Extra modules available for authorization and control
+- Extra modules available for authorisation and control

 - User friendly interface